Knowledge Base

 Cinegy Media Asset Management Service

-The Cinegy Media Asset Management Service is a backend element that serves as a gateway for Cinegy products (such as Cinegy Convert, Cinegy Workspace, etc.) to access Cinegy MAM via the CAS (Cinegy Archive Service).
+The Cinegy Media Asset Management Service is a backend element that serves as a gateway for Cinegy products (such as Cinegy Convert, etc.) to access Cinegy MAM via the CAS (Cinegy Archive Service).

 Cinegy License Service